Māori phonology: Vowels

-Long vowels are pronounced for approximately twice as long as their short counterparts.
+Long vowels are pronounced approximately twice as long as their short counterparts.

 Some linguists consider long vowels to be variants of the short ones, while others count them separately.
 The first approach is supported by the fact that long vowels prosodically behave in an identical way as vowel sequences.
 For example, the imperative marker //e// has a zero variant before verbs with three or more morae: e noho 'sit down!' and e tū 'stand up!', but patua 'hit it!' and kīa 'say it!'.

 This is compatible with an analysis of long /[iː]/ as //ii//, thus kīa //kiia//.